dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate.md

 **Return value**

-Returns a promise that resolves when the resources have been successfully released.
+A promise that resolves when the resources have been successfully released.

 **Code snippet**